Sri Venkateswara Temple of North Carolina: Growth

 Governor Roy Cooper signed a Diwali Proclamation, for the first time in the history of North Carolina, at Sri Venkateswara Temple North Carolina October 18, 2017.
 The next day, for Diwali, there was a celebration at the governor's mansion in Raleigh, which ended with ending Chakrapani Kumara, the SV Temples priest, offering prayers.

 Originally at 2.8 acre, the Temple's campus has expanded to 9 acre.

 Design

 The Temple is modeled after the famous Sri Venkateswara Temple in Tirupathi in the state of Andhra Pradesh, India.
-Bhaskar Venepalli, a member of the SV Temple board of trustees, say “That temple is very powerful, and actually as powerful as the Vatican.
+Bhaskar Venepalli, a member of the SV Temple board of trustees, says “That temple is mighty and as powerful as the Vatican.
 People stand in lines for several hours to go into the temple.
 In that context, it is very unique.”

-The temple's design includes Murtis, Hindu Idols common in Hinduism sects practiced in Southern India.
+The temple's main area includes a wide Gopuram, which was revealed on the day of Diwali in 2022.

+Deities

+The primary deity of the temple is Venkateswara, a form of Vishnu, and also includes other murtis, or devotional images, of commonly worshipped deities in South India.
+The temple includes a Shiva Aalayam, where there are deities of Shiva, Parvati, Ganesha, Ayyappa, and Subrahmanya.
+In the outside area of the Vishnu Temple, the temple's deities include Hanuman, Narasimha, Sudarshana, and Vishvaksena.
+The Vishnu temple includes deities Venkateswara, Padmavathi, and Goda Devi.
 The temple's floors are black granite.